-You can read more about his Kimberley sojourn - here Konviser, Rev Maurice opening West End Cemetery in 1929 with William Sagar Sagar, William and Family and being the minister to the Mayor of Kimberley Barney Cohen in 1931.
-Cohen, Barnerd (Barney) Konviser's story also includes the Kimberley entries for the South African Jewish Yearbook of 1929 It shows that the community had a Jewish Guild for entertainment dances plays and social events.
+You can read more about his Kimberley sojourn - at the links at the end of this article - of his opening West End Cemetery in 1929 with William

+Sagar and being the minister to the Mayor of Kimberley, Barney Cohen in 1931.

+Konviser's story also includes the Kimberley entries for the South African Jewish Yearbook of 1929 It shows that the community had a Jewish Guild for entertainment dances plays and social events.
 There were several committees and Rev Konviser was active in them all.
 It's wonderful to have the names of all the committees and their members in 1929.
 Click the link above to see them.
 On his retirement from Rhodesia, he served at the Gardens Shul in Cape Town for two years.

-KEV M. KONVISER
+KEV M. KONVISER.